 See tuition and fees for specific amounts.
 Students will be responsible for the payment of these fees by the designated fee payment date.

 Admission, readmission, and registration information may be obtained by contacting either the Office of Undergraduate Admissions or the Office of the Registrar.
 Students using the state employee fee waiver may register beginning the first day of classes (drop/add period).
-Late registration fees will be waived by the Registrar’s Office when the waiver form is submitted.
+Late registration fees will be waived by the Office of the Registrar when the waiver form is submitted.
 Since registration is on a space available basis, waivers will not be applied to any course for which the student is registered prior to the first day of classes.
 Permission to enter a closed class is not permitted for state employee registrations.
 State employees attending the Pensacola campus are required to purchase a Nautilus Card and parking decal.
 Waivers may not be used for the following types of courses:

 State employee waiver forms must be submitted to the Office of the Registrar no later than the close of the drop/add period.
 It is the responsibility of the employee to ensure that the waiver form includes the appropriate courses for which a student is registered.
 When necessary, the student must contact the employing agency for a corrected or a supplemental waiver form for courses not included on the original waiver form.
 It is suggested that alternate courses be included on the original waiver form in case an employee may not be able to register for one or more requested courses.
 The waiver form will not be processed if a state employee pre-registers and then submits a waiver form for the pre-registered course(s) after the fact.
 Specific details and forms are available on the State Employee Waiver website.